GPlates/new-gplates-website/src/pages/docs/user-manual/Creating_Features.md

 ![](screenshots/CreateFeature-1.png)

-The next step is to assign a geometry to the feature as well as:
+The next step is to assign a **geometry property** to the feature as well as:

 -   Plate ID